department-of-reuse/DoR/workflow/coding_guide.md

 ## What is Not Reuse?

-- drive by references, refs "in the air"
+- drive by references, refs "in the air" (i.e. shared by all the community)
 - motivational references (X also did J)
 - reuse of a closed dataset
 - expensively licenced tools like Coverity, Q1, Simulink, Matlab